cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 >
 >  Dear LaraLabs,
 >  the art token community deserves to hear from you directly.
->  Phunks parodied Punks and opened the doors for over 1,000 new owners who learned and enjoyed Punk's history and attributes.
+>  Phunks parodied  Matt & John's® Punks V2 and opened the doors for over 1,000 new owners who learned and enjoyed punk's history and attributes.
 >  Punks value have also increased during this time.
 Why are you threatened by Phunks?
 > There was never malicious intent in passing off a Phunk as a Punk.
 >